stormalf/chibicc/README.md

 ## release notes

 1.0.22.5        Improvement: diagnose overflow in integer constant expression #96  from @pmor13.
 Fixing issue with old C style (K&R) when parameters order don't correspond to parameter definition.
 Adding \__LINE__ in parse.c in all error_tok messages.
 Removing \__builtin_memcpy \__builtin_memset macro from preprocess.c that causes segmentation fault on zlib project.
 Adding other tests from @cosmopolitan.
 Reporting some fixes from 1.0.23 to this version.
 Fixing last issue with curl due to sizeof_int and sizeof_long not taken in account (adding them in stddef.h).
+Fixing issue with semun (ISS-146).

 ## old release notes